geoserver/geoserver-history/doc/user/source/tutorials/imagemosaic-jdbc/imagemosaic-jdbc_tutorial.rst

 The full documentation is available here:`<http://docs.codehaus.org/display/GEOTDOC/Image+Mosaicing+Pyramidal+JDBC+Plugin>`_

-This tutorial will show one possible scenario, explaining step by step what to do for using this module in geoserver (since Version 1.7.2)
+This tutorial will show one possible scenario, explaining step by step what to do for using this module in GeoServer (since Version 1.7.2)

 Getting Started
 ---------------

 We use postgis/postgres as database engine, a database named "gis" and start with an image from openstreetmap.
-We also need an installation from `<www.gdal.org>`_
+We also need an installation from `<http://www.gdal.org>`_

 .. image:: start.png